adambornemann-glitch/LogosLibrary/README.md

 ## What This Is

-Logos Library is a Lean 4 formalization project building verified foundations for physics.
-Every theorem is machine-checked with no gaps.
+Logos Library is a Lean 4 formalization project building verified foundations for Quantum Mechanics.

 **Completed Infrastructure:**